demisto/content/Packs/TAXIIServer/Integrations/TAXII2Server/TAXII2Server_description.md

   "collection2_name": "<Cortex XSOAR indicator query>" }
 ```
-You can add collection description as it done in `collection1_name`, or enter only collection query, as in `collection2_name`.
+You can add a collection description as is doen in `collection1_name`, or enter only a collection query, as in `collection2_name`.

 ## How to Access the TAXII Service